ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 Yeah.

 25:19 _Nao:_
-So just to kind of recap, what Hyatt was talking about is that we tend to think about something like a category, and then another category is there.
+So just to kind of recap, what Hayato was talking about is that we tend to think about something like a category, and then another category is there.
 And then there is some kind of object which could be quite abstract.
 And then it's related by arrow like this.
 And then if this category C is somehow possible to map onto this category D while kind of preserving this arrow.